bithollow/bithollow.org/_posts/2015-07-18-arducopter-full-functional-with-the-prototype.md

 ---
 The ardupilot software is almost done by the code, there are existing support for MPU6050, MS5611, HMC5883L and Ublox serial GNSS.
 What I did was to add a new "board" in the build system of ardupilot, specify the drivers the prototype that depends on.

-After clean the code, and make a "decent" board, I guess we can merge the source code into upstream, so we could announce the official support of ardupilot.
+<blockquote>After clean the code, and make a "decent" board, I guess we can merge the source code into upstream, so we could announce the official support of ardupilot.</blockquote>

 ### Prototype with GPS ###